Refer also to these additional Resource Links:

-effective use of the baseline and document grids for visual organization of elements and white space.
+- effective use of the baseline and document grids for visual organization of elements and white space.

->

-> The “Seattle” text will be used to supplement or give additional contextual meaning to some other text.
-You will need to add additional text of your own choosing.
-This additional text should relate to the main Chief Seattle speech in some way.
+The “Seattle” text will be used to supplement or give additional contextual meaning to some other text.
+You will need to add this additional text.
+The Chief Seattle speech should relate to the main text in some way.
 It should compliment the main message by giving it contextual meaning.
-This might mean that the text you add tells the reader something about Chief Seattle’s words—their meaning perhaps— on the other hand it might be this new additional text that informs us of a contemporary issue where Seattle’s environmental message would be important for us to revisit.
+This might mean that the text you add tells the reader something in a general way and Chief Seattle’s words are given was an example to help explain the deeper meaning.
+For example, your additional text might be a contemporary issue where Seattle’s environmental message would compliment or add additional meaning.
 It is all about enhancing the underlying meaning by creating a dialogue of some sort between both texts.